Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/components/main-button.md

 console.log(mainButton.isEnabled); // false
 ```

-Enabling the `MainButton` will allow a user to click it.
-As the result, the `MainButton` will
+Enabling the Main Button will allow a user to click it.
+As the result, the Main Button will
 receive the `click` event.
-Otherwise, no event will be received.

 ## Background color

-To update the `MainButton` background color, use the `setBackgroundColor(color: RGB)` method.
+To update the Main Button background color, use the `setBackgroundColor(color: RGB)` method.
 It
 will update the `backgroundColor` property.

 ```typescript